Date FSG prepared: 27th October 2020

 What arrangements do we have in place to compensate clients for losses?

 PIB holds a current Professional Indemnity Insurance policy.
-The policy covers us and our representatives (including our authorised representatives) for claims made against us and our representatives by clients as a result of the conduct of us, our employees or representatives in the provision of financial services.
+The policy covers us and our representatives (including our authorised representatives) for claims made against us and our representatives by clients as a result of the conduct of us, our employees or representatives in the provision of financial services, including former representatives who no longer work for us.
+This PI policy satisfies the requirements for compensation arrangements under section 912B of the Corporations Act.

-If you have any further questions about the services provided by PIB, please do not hesitate to contact us.
+If you have any further questions about the services provided by PIB or its representatives, please do not hesitate to let us know.
+Please retain this document for your reference and any future dealings with PIB and its representatives.